whitneyburton/portfolios/students/1606-back/brian-heim/20170113-brian-heim-m4.markdown

 Blog Post [https://medium.com/@bheim67/rogue-bug-a-devops-story-1b83f6c1b1ce]

 Review from Ryan Workman:
-Overall, that was a great post Brian.
+* Overall, that was a great post Brian.
 Coming to the article with a bit of back knowledge regarding DevOps, it was interesting to see how my experience compared with dealing with Heroku and playing by their rules.
 As a bit of feedback, I would suggest adding more "to-do" elements and less personal experience.
 While I know this may seem difficult at this early stage in our careers, it's important to remember that most people haven't done half of the stuff you've done and are therefore looking for how to accomplish what you accomplished.

 Review from Jean Joeris:
-The general topic is very clear in the first few sentences.
+* The general topic is very clear in the first few sentences.
 However, it isn’t clear what the specifics are until the second section.
 I _love_ the title.
 The audience seems to be people new to dev ops.
 The beginning is explaining what dev ops is and what the project is, the middle is describing the bug and solution, and the end is take-aways and tips.
 There were no code snippets but they didn’t feel necessary.
-The language is mostly tight, but the following sentence stood out to me.
+The language is mostly tight, but the following sentence stood out to me.:

->I already didn’t know much about DevOps, but I learned that there is even more about DevOps that I didn’t know than I thought I didn’t know about DevOps
+I already didn’t know much about DevOps, but I learned that there is even more about DevOps that I didn’t know than I thought I didn’t know about DevOps.

 This sentence is too long.
 At least one of the dev ops can be eliminated.
 I didn’t see any issues with punctuation.
 Overall the language is good.
 If I saw this post on medium I would want to click it, somewhat due to the awesome star wars pun in the title.
 I think that this article could be improved by some more specific scoping for audience.
 The article appears to have been logically edited and nothing stands out for needed removal